-$$y \rightarrow x \rightarrow xy \rightarrow xyx \rightarrow xyxxy \rightarrow xyxxyxyx$$ .
+$$y \to x \to xy \to xyx \to xyxxy \to xyxxyxyx$$

 (This does not seem useful, but wait until this method is applied to geometric shapes.)
 The two parts on the left and right of a production rule are called its predecessor and successor, respectively.
-An L-system such as the one above is called
+An L-system such as the one above is called a D0L-system.
+(D0L stands for Deterministic, Context-Free L-system.
+Notice that most texts on L-systems corrupt this name and spell it "D0L" instead of "D0L.")

 Turtle Moves: It is possible to define geometric shapes by imagining a turtle moving in the two-dimensional plane, sometimes leaving marks behind.
 The LOGO programming language supports drawing commands that "move" the turtle from point to point and cause it to turn at an angle when it reaches a point.
 The production rules of L-systems also use this notation.
-Mathematically, the state of the turtle is represented by a triplet (x, y, α) where (x, y) are the present coordinates of the turtle and α is its heading.
+Mathematically, the state of the turtle is represented by a triplet $(x, y, \alpha)$ where (x, y) are the present coordinates of the turtle and $\alpha$ is its heading.
 The basic notation used in such a rule employs the following characters:

-- F: The turtle moves forward a distance d, drawing a straight line of a given thickness W. The state of the turtle changes from (x, y, α) to $(x + d \cos \alpha, y + d \sin \alpha, \alpha)$. - f: The turtle moves forward as above, but without drawing anything. - +: The turtle turns to the right (clockwise) by a given angle δ .
-Its new state is thus $(x, y, \alpha + \delta)$. - : The turtle turns to the left (counterclockwise) by the same angle δ .
-Its new state is $(x, y, \alpha \delta)$.
+- F: The turtle moves forward a distance d, drawing a straight line of a given thickness W. The state of the turtle changes from $(x, y, \alpha)$ to $(x + d \cos \alpha, y + d \sin \alpha, \alpha)$ . - f: The turtle moves forward as above, but without drawing anything. - + : The turtle turns to the right (clockwise) by a given angle $\delta$ .
+Its new state is thus $(x, y, \alpha + \delta)$ .

+- : The turtle turns to the left (counterclockwise) by the same angle $\delta$ .
+Its new state is $(x, y, \alpha - \delta)$ .